Gabrileu-Galilei/MyFirstRepo/README.md

 # MyFirstRepo
-Just testing the github functionalities
+Just testing the github functionalities.
+Like this README file